Settlement reached in lawsuit against UnityPoint Health over data breaches

 “Since the phishing incidents occurred, UnityPoint Health notified affected parties in compliance with applicable law, conducted a full investigation and implemented a variety of safeguards to reduce the likelihood of a similar incident occurring again,” spokeswoman Christine Zrostlik said Monday in a statement.

-UnityPoint Health had already said it would offer free credit monitoring for a year to people whose driver's license or Social Security number was involved.
+UnityPoint Health had already said it would offer free credit monitoring for a year to people whose driver’s license or Social Security numbers were involved.

 Nesheim learned there had been a fraudulent attempt to open an unauthorized credit card in his name, the lawsuit said.
 He was so inundated with robocalls that he had to take on a new number for work calls, the lawsuit said.